evanbergeron/pythons-are-values/README.md

 Pythons are Values is a hypothesis - that every python program has an equivalent one-liner.
 This goal is accomplished in a number of horrible, horrible ways.
 More coming soon.

 ### Todo
+- Bring exp.py up to date in functionality
 - Conditionals
 - Tail recursion optimization to fix while loop lambda
 - Reverse level order expressionizing for nesting issues